sykosyber/sykosyber/README.md

 ### What I do

-- Application development, product design, and UI/UX
+- Application development & product design
 - Software architecture, interaction and system design
 - Zero-to-one product ideation and technical product thinking
 - Agent-driven prototyping and creative tooling